 TFF Pharmaceuticals, Inc. was formed as a Delaware corporation on January 24, 2018 for the purpose of developing and commercializing innovative drug products based on our patented Thin Film Freezing, or TFF, technology platform.
 We were formed by Lung Therapeutics, Inc., or LTI, an early stage biotechnology company focused on the development of certain technologies in the pulmonary field.
 In March 2018, we completed a Series A preferred stock financing with third-party investors, at which time we acquired certain of LTI's non-core intellectual property rights and other assets, all of which relate to our TFF technology, for 4,000,000 shares of our common stock.
-As of the date of this report, LTI owns 4,000,000 shares of our common stock, or approximately 21% of our capital stock.
+As of March 5, 2021, LTI owns 2,950,000 shares of our common stock, or approximately 12.7% of our capital stock.
 We are no longer a subsidiary of LTI.